If you have questions after reviewing information about UD's admission process, contact us and let our team know how we can assist you.

 How We Review Your Application

-- Selection of courses in preparation for college
+- Selection of courses in preparation for college.

-- Class standing or ranking
+- Class standing or ranking.

-- The University of Dayton is test-optional in admission.
+- ACT or SAT scores, if submitted.
+The University of Dayton is test-optional in admission.
 Test scores are never the sole or primary reason for an admission decision; rather, they are considered within the context of the supplemental information.

-The admission committee also considers the recommendation from your high school guidance counselor, along with other factors, including your demonstrated interest in the University, which could be shown by attending an official campus visit or event in your area.
+The admission committee also considers the recommendation from your high school counselor, along with other factors, including your demonstrated interest in the University, which could be shown by attending an official campus visit or event in your area.

-Over the past several years, we have experienced a significant increase in the number and academic quality of applicants.
+During the past several years, we have experienced a significant increase in the number and academic quality of applicants.
 Based on the overall academic quality of applicants and the requirements for a particular major or division, the admission committee may choose to admit you to a different academic program.

 You will automatically be considered for merit-based scholarships by submitting your application for admission.
 To be considered for need-based financial aid, please complete the FAFSA.